F. Marguerite Hill: Early life and education

 Hill was born in Toronto on May 24, 1919.
 Her father Frederick was a businessman and her mother was Gertrude Mary Spragg.
 She grew up in Toronto and attended North Toronto High School.

-In 1936, she enrolled in the University of Toronto (UofT) on a scholarship to study Arts and graduated with a Bachelor of Arts in 1940.
-In 1941, she graduated again from the UofT with a Master's in Psychology.
+In 1936, she enrolled in the University of Toronto (U of T) on a scholarship to study Arts and graduated with a Bachelor of Arts in 1940.
+In 1941, she graduated again from the U of T with a Master's in Psychology.
 After obtaining her Masters, she worked for a year as a psychologist in the Juvenile Court system.

-Hill then returned to the UofT where she obtained her MD in 1952.
+Hill then returned to the U of T where she obtained her MD in 1952.
 She was awarded that year's gold medal for the highest academic standing in the Faculty of Medicine.
 After her graduation Dr. F.M.
 Hill went on to complete postgraduate training in internal medicine from 1952 to 1957, specialising in kidney disease.

 Career

 Prior to obtaining her M.D, Hill joined the Canadian Women's Army Medical Corps in 1942, where she was in charge of personnel selection.
 While in the military, she achieved the rank of captain, and in 1944 she served a tour overseas in England.
 After being discharged in 1946, Hill returned to the University of Toronto.
 As a veteran, she was entitled to a free education and could afford to attend medical school.

 In 1957, she became the first woman to be appointed chief resident at Toronto General Hospital.
 She then joined the Department of Medicine at Women's College Hospital as a staff physician in 1958.
-In 1965, she became physician-in-chief of the Department of Medicine, becoming the second woman to serve as a physician-in-chief of a UofT teaching hospital.
+In 1965, she became physician-in-chief of the Department of Medicine, becoming the second woman to serve as a physician-in-chief of a U of T teaching hospital.
 During her time at Women's College Hospital, she turned the Department of Medicine into a strong clinical and teaching unit.

-In addition to her activities at the hospital, Hill was appointed to the UofT as an associate professor in 1965 and was promoted to full professor in 1968.
+In addition to her activities at the hospital, Hill was appointed to the U of T as an associate professor in 1965 and was promoted to full professor in 1968.
 She was named professor emeritus upon her retirement in 1984.